List of Upstairs Downstairs (2010 TV series) characters: Johnny Proude

 Portrayed by Nico Mirallegro.
 Aged 16, Johnny Proude launches a career in domestic service in an effort to escape a life spent mining coal.
 Charming and hard-working, he is popular with the other servants—especially Ivy—but comes to 165 with a troubling secret: he is on probation.
 Johnny has turned 19 by the fifth episode of Series 2, as mentioned by Pritchard.
 In series 2, Harry trains him as a boxer but Johnny gives it up after a society playboy makes a pass at him.
 At the end of series 2 he is passed A1 (fit for military service) and expects to be called up any day.

 Rachel Perlmutter

 Portrayed by Helen Bradbury.
 Rachel Perlmutter is a German-Jewish refugee who comes to 165, as the new parlour maid, in May 1936.
 Reserved and sophisticated, having been a university lecturer in pre-Nazi Germany, Rachel knows little about basic household chores (though she has little tricks that surprise the rest of the staff), but is determined to make the best of her circumstances.
 Her husband has been imprisoned by the Nazis, for communist activities.
 She has a daughter, whose existence she keeps secret from her new employers.
-She forms a platonic relationship with Mr. Aminjit and he is the only one to whom she reveals the existence of her daughter.
+She forms a platonic relationship with Mr. Amanjit and he is the only one to whom she reveals the existence of her daughter.
 Rachel later dies from an asthma attack.